Buroni/syllabus/js-core/week-05/lesson.md

 > Take a guess at which animal that will print out, and see if you're right.

 Spoiler alert, it will print out "puppy".
 That might seem weird, until you learn that JavaScript is a "0-index" language.
 What that means is that counting in JavaScript starts at 0.
-So `animals[0]`will print out "tiger".
-We don't make the rules...
+So `animals[0]` will print out "tiger".

 > **Exercise:**
 >